Where we are

 St. Louis/St. Charles

-The St. Louis/St. Charles Area is home to the provincial house, the administrative offices of the United States Province of the Society of the Sacred Heart.
-There are 28 Religious living in six communities.
+The St. Louis/St. Charles Area is home to the provincial house, the administrative offices of the United States-Canada Province of the Society of the Sacred Heart.
+There are nearly 30 Religious living in six communities.
 Ministries include provincial service, service in the Academy of the Sacred Heart and Villa Duchesne/Oak Hill, two Network Schools, research and publishing, formation to mission, social justice work, Archive work, spiritual care of the elderly.

 - Sisters Barbara Dawson, Meg Causey, Sheila Hammond and Diana Wall serve as the leadership team for the U.S. Province.